By Iman Zahid

 Furthermore, Heesen has collaborated with renowned British studio Winch Design for the exterior work and award-winning Dutch studio Sinot for the interior of Project Cosmos to match the timeless Heesen DNA.

-Winch Design’s has created a sleek and contemporary profile while still maintaining the style elements unique to Heesen’s DNA.
+Winch Design have created a sleek and contemporary profile while still maintaining the style elements unique to Heesen’s DNA.
 Remarkable features include a 270 square meter sun deck; a helicopter landing area that doubles as an outdoor cinema; a seven-meter, glass-bottomed swimming pool; a beach club with a sunken walk-around bar, that features illuminated onyx panels and opens up to the transom and portside platforms.

 In addition, Sinot’s interiors showcase a clean aesthetic that is inspired by elements from nature and the mathematical Fibonacci sequence.
 Key interior design features include a stunning spiral staircase with stainless-steel detailing that wraps around the full glass elevator and a spacious foyer on the main deck, that combine to form a highly desirable entrance to the boat.